commercetools/commercetools-sdk-php-v2/Migration.md

 <a id="create-from-json"></a>
 ### Create From Json
-The main difference is how to build the request, as explained in the [Create Command](#create-command).
+The main difference is how to build the request, as explained in the [Create Command](#create-command) and the usage of *CategoryDraftModel* class to create the draft from the Json file.

 1.x
 ```php
         $client = $this->client();
         $categoryDraft = CategoryDraft::fromArray(json_decode(file_get_contents(__DIR__ . "/categoryDraft.json")));
         $request = RequestBuilder::of()->categories()->create($categoryDraft);
         $response = $this->execute($client, $request);
         $result = $request->mapFromResponse($response);